segmentio/segment-docs/src/connections/destinations/catalog/retently/index.md

 1. Identifies the Track event name, and attempts to match it with the campaign ID from the Retently destination settings in Segment.
 If no campaign ID lists this track event name, then Retently dismisses the event.
 2. If the Track event name matches a campaign ID, Retently looks for the `properties` object passed with the track event, and creates a new customer record in Retently using the properties listed in the object.

-The only property that is **required** by Retently is `email`.
-Any other property can be assigned optionally as customer properties in Retently.
-To learn how to manage customer properties via Segment track events [read Retently's documentation](https://help.retently.com/en/articles/4097690-set-up-segment-transactional-email-surveys).
+The only property that Retently  **requires** is `email`.
+All other properties can be assigned as optional customer properties in Retently.
+To learn how to manage customer properties using Segment track events [see the Retently documentation](https://help.retently.com/en/articles/4097690-set-up-segment-transactional-email-surveys).

 If you aren't familiar with the Segment Spec, take a look at the [Track method documentation](https://segment.com/docs/connections/spec/track/) to learn about what it does.
 An example call would look like: